-To address the foregoing matters that may raise doubt on the Company's ability to continue as a going concern, the shareholders of the Company have committed in principle to provide full financial support to the Company to sustain its operations, meet the working capital requirements and settle obligations as they fall due.
-The management had submitted three applications to the Department of Energy (DOE) last April 2012.
-The proposals did not meet the minimum financial and technical qualifications set under DOE Department Circular No. DC2011-12-0010.
+To address the foregoing matters that may raise doubt on the Company's ability to continue as a going concern, the officers and major stockholders of the Company have committed to provide full financial support to the Company to sustain its operations, meet the working capital requirements and settle obligations as they fall due.
+The Company's management is banking on petroleum and gas and other mining contracts to increase profitability.
+The Company is also looking to explore areas adjacent to the Libertad Field in northern Cebu that is producing marginally.